avajs/ava/readme.md

 ## Assertions

-Assertions are mixed into the [execution object](#t) provided to each test callback:
+Assertions are mixed into the [execution object](#t) provided to each test implementation:

 ```js
 test(t => {